Attaching Signs to Concrete, Brick or Block

 3. How heavy is the sign?
 Anchors will have improved holding values in correlation with larger diameter anchors being used and the depth of embedment.

-4. What is the diameter of hole in the sign for the placement of the fastener?
+4. What is the diameter of the hole in the sign for the placement of the fastener?
 It is important to check that the diameter of the anchor chosen will fit through the hole in the sign.
 Concrete anchors require a slightly larger hole in the sign than the designated diameter of the anchor.
 For example, a 1/4" concrete anchor requires a 5/16" hole in the fixture.

 Only once these questions have been answered will the selection of the right fastener for your specific application begin.